inappstory/android-sdk/docs/InAppStoryManager.md

 ```

 >**Attention!**
->Method `create()` can generate `DataException` if SDK was not initialized.
+>Methods `create()` and `userId()` can generate `DataException` if SDK was not initialized.
 Strictly recommend to catch `DataException` for additional info.

-Context and userId - is not optional parameters.
-UserId can't be longer than 255 characters.
-Api key is a SDK authorization key.
+**Context and userId - is not optional parameters.
+They can't be null.
+UserId can't be longer than 255 characters.**  Api key is a SDK authorization key.
 It can be set through `Builder` or in `values/constants.xml`
 ```xml
 	<string name="csApiKey">xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx</string>
 ```